micro-manager/micro-manager/doc/how-to-build.md

 If `./configure` does not find your JDK (Java Development Kit), try the following.

-1. If the environment variable `$JAVA_HOME` is set, try unsetting it before running `configure`.
+1. On Linux, if the environment variable `$JAVA_HOME` is set, try unsetting it before running `configure`.
 It might be pointing to a Java installation that doesn't contain all the required files (e.g. it may be pointing to a JRE (Java Runtime Environment) rather than a JDK).
 Not setting `JAVA_HOME` may allow `configure` to autodetect a suitable Java home.

 2. Find the desirable JDK home on your system.
-This is a directory that usually has "jdk" and the Java version number (such as 1.6) in its name, and contains the directories `bin` (in which `java`, `javac`, and `jar` are found) and `include` (in which `jni.h` is found).
+This is a directory that usually has "jdk" and the Java version number (such as 1.8) in its name, and contains the directories `bin` (in which `java`, `javac`, and `jar` are found) and `include` (in which `jni.h` is found).
 Pass `--with-java=/path/to/java/home` to `configure`.
 For example: